ashishexee/peerhost/README.md

 1.  **Unstoppable Execution**: A distributed, censorship-resistant worker network coordinated on **Polygon**.
 2.  **Native Monetization**: The first platform where developers can **price their API endpoints** using the **x402 Protocol**.

+Workers maintain persistent **WebSocket connections** to Polygon RPC endpoints and listen for `ExecutionRequest` events emitted by the **ExecutionCoordinator** contract.
+Upon an event, all workers execute the serverless function inside **isolated sandboxes** and submit results on-chain along with proofs.
+The contract **rewards the fastest valid worker**, enabling a trust-minimized, performance-driven execution model.

 While PeerHost is the **native execution layer for the Agentic Economy**, its open monetization standard is **universally compatible**.
 Whether accessed by an AI Agent, a dApp, or a human developer, **PeerHost gets you paid**.

 **Build Unstoppable Backends.
 Monetize Every Request.**